Am I entitled to a property settlement?

 If a de facto relationship exists, a de facto party can seek a property adjustment and/or spousal maintenance orders provided that:

-- One or both of the parties to the de facto relationship made substantial contributions to the joint property pool such that it would be unjust not to make a property adjustment; or
+- One or both of the parties to the de facto relationship made substantial contributions to the joint property pool such that it would be unjust not to make a property adjustment

-2. The de facto relationship has ended (meaning that the desire to end the relationship has been communicated from one partner to the other); and
+2. The de facto relationship has ended (meaning that the desire to end the relationship has been communicated from one partner to the other).

 3. The time limit has not expired.